Aliases for MYH6 Gene

 GeneCards Summary for MYH6 Gene

 MYH6 (Myosin, Heavy Chain 6, Cardiac Muscle, Alpha) is a Protein Coding gene.
-Diseases associated with MYH6 include atrial septal defect 3 and sick sinus syndrome 3.
-Among its related pathways are RhoGDI Pathway and ERK Signaling.
+Diseases associated with MYH6 include cardiomyopathy, familial hypertrophic, 14 and atrial septal defect 3.
+Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
 GO annotations related to this gene include actin binding and calmodulin binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH6 Gene